Yeah, I know… here's how you say my name.

 I’m making products for the web for over ten years now.
-I started as a web designer building WordPress sites; nowadays, I do product design and web/iOS development.
+I started as a web designer building WordPress sites; nowadays, I do web and iOS development.
 As a hobby, I blog about productivity and technology.
 I also do a little podcast with a friend called Agyvihar.

 WorkLife is like Upwork for health providers.
 The most important part of this app is the calendar and agenda view, where health providers can manage their clients' appointments.
 They can get an overview of their weekly workload in the calendar view, and then drill down to see each timeslot in the agenda view.
 It's very straightforward to create appointments for their recurring clients in-place or insert a quick 30 minutes break for the morning coffee or launch.
 If something changes (because it will), providers can change their schedule on-the-fly via drag-and-drop.